Height (abelian group): Definition of height

 The subgroups pαA form a decreasing filtration of the group A, and their intersection is the subgroup of the p-divisible elements of A, whose elements are assigned height ∞.
 The modified p-height hp∗(g) = α if g ∈ pαA, but g ∉ pα+1A.
-The construction of pαA is functorial in A; in particular, subquotients of the filtration are isomorphism invariants of A.
+The construction of pαA is functorial in A; in particular, sub-quotients of the filtration are isomorphism invariants of A.

 Ulm subgroups

 Let p be a fixed prime number.
 The (first) Ulm subgroup of an abelian group A, denoted U(A) or A1, is pωA = ∩n pnA, where ω is the smallest infinite ordinal.
 It consists of all elements of A of infinite height.
 The family {Uσ(A)} of Ulm subgroups indexed by ordinals σ is defined by transfinite induction: